 - Ghent – A sleepy town like Bruges, with fewer tourists.
 It is famous for colleges and universities.
 So the nightlife vibe is great here.

-- Antwerp: Famous for its diamond cutting industry.
-Consider this if you want to visit museums and a factory that demonstrates diamond cutting.
+- Antwerp: Famous for its diamond-cutting industry.
+Consider this if you want to visit museums and a factory demonstrating diamond cutting.

 - Halle: Brussels is a place for waffles, beautiful history, and historical buildings, including art nouveau buildings.
 The village Halle is close to Brussels and is famous for the Blue forest.

 - Liege – The best part of this town is the stairways that take you to the mountain.
 The view of the city from there is impressive.